tdechaize/tools_tde/How config CYGWIN64 (+ MinGW32 or MinGW64) into CodeBlocks.md

    return 0;
 }

+### PS2 : Use of three GCC compilers of CYGWIN64 in command line (just to illustrate)

-PS2 : You can also use three compilers GCC included in CYGWIN64 in command console on Windows (CMD.EXE) with next instructions :
+You can also use three compilers GCC included in CYGWIN64 in command console on Windows (CMD.EXE) with next instructions :

 set PATHSAV=%PATH%
 set PATH=C:\CYGWIN64\bin;%PATH%